 Traveling the world and learning about other cultures is a rite of passage we should all get to experience if we so choose, regardless of who we are or where we come from.
-Unfortunately, members of the LGBTQ community face greater obstacles when it comes to choosing travel destinations.
+Unfortunately, members of the queer community face greater obstacles when it comes to choosing LGBTQ travel destinations.
 They have to be more cognizant of the social climates and attitudes of the countries they want to visit, and they may have to hide their true identities for the sake of their personal safety.

 Progress is being made around the world, at least, with more and more countries legalizing same-sex marriage, passing anti-discrimination laws or, at the very least, decriminalizing homosexuality.
 But there are still clear distinctions between places where LGBTQ people are welcomed, and where they’re not.

-Here are some of the most LGBTQ-friendly travel destinations in the world (in no particular order).
+Here are some of the most welcoming destinations for LGBTQ travel in the world (in no particular order).

-All five of the Scandinavian countries — Denmark, Finland, Iceland, Norway and Sweden — are known for their progressive social and economic views, but a few of these nations are particularly friendly places for LGBTQ travelers to visit.
+All five of the Scandinavian countries — Denmark, Finland, Iceland, Norway and Sweden — are known for their progressive social and economic views, but a few of these nations are particularly friendly places to visit for LGBTQ travel.
 Denmark was the first country in the world to recognize same-sex partnerships (in 1989) and is home to one of the oldest gay bars in Europe, Centralhjørnet.

 In 2015, Iceland was ranked #1 in Planet Romeo’s Gay Happiness Index.
 In fact, the four highest-ranking countries in that index are in Scandinavia.
 Iceland also elected the world’s first openly gay head of state, Prime Minister Jóhanna Sigurðardóttir, in 2009.
 Five years later, the Icelandic Parliament added “gender identity” to the anti-discrimination section of the Penal Code (“sexual orientation” was added in 1996).